 the way in which Regulation (EU) No. 640/2014 is incorporated into domestic law by virtue of section 1(1) of the Direct Payments to Farmers (Legislative Continuity) Act 2020.
 That Regulation is incorporated insofar as it relates to the direct payments scheme for claim year 2020.
 Provisions that are not brought across into domestic law because they do not relate to the direct payments scheme or claim year 2020 are highlighted in green to show that they will not exist on the UK statute book for 2020.

+The Direct Payments to Farmers (Penalty Simplification) Regulations (Northern Ireland) 2020 No. 94

 COMMISSION DELEGATED REGULATION (EU) No 640/2014